Table of Contents

-- Vitamin and mineral supplements: Your health care provider may prescribe multivitamin/mineral supplements that include Vitamins A, D, E, and C (these are antioxidants), B-vitamins, calcium, magnesium, copper, zinc, manganese, potassium, chromium, and selenium (for more information, see our Vitamins and Supplements article)
+- Vitamin and mineral supplements: Your health care provider may prescribe multivitamin/mineral supplements that include Vitamins A, D, E, and C (these are antioxidants), B-vitamins, calcium, magnesium, copper, zinc, manganese, potassium, chromium, and selenium (for more information, see our fact sheet on Vitamins and Supplements)

 - Herbs: A variety of herbs support body functions.
 These include garlic, goldenseal, and myrrh.
 Your health care provider may prescribe Chinese herbs, such as ganoderma, atractylodes, and schisandra, which support immune function and have anti-microbial properties.